March 7th, 2027

 Celebrating Pretzel Sunday

-So, how do people celebrate Pretzel Sunday?
-The festivities often begin with a traditional pretzel-baking session, where families and friends gather to shape and bake their own pretzels.
+How do people commemorate Pretzel Sunday?
+The festivities often kick off with a traditional pretzel-baking session, where families and friends gather to shape and bake their own creations.

 A Time for Connection